Mandyiee/Receipt-Maker/Readme.md

 ### 1. **Image and Font Initialization**
    - The receipt background is loaded from `image/green.png`.
-   - The font `OpenSans-VariableFont_wdth,wght.ttf` is loaded, with an initial size of 25px for standard text rendering.
+   - The font `OpenSans.ttf` is loaded, with an initial size of 25px for standard text rendering.

 ### 2. **Adding Customer Information**
-   - Customer details (name, phone, and address) are overlaid onto the receipt in specific positions using the `overlayText` method.
+   - Customer details (name, phone, and address) are overlaid onto the receipt in specific positions .

 ### 3. **Adding Date**
    - The current date is retrieved and overlaid on the receipt image.

 ### 4. **Itemized List**
    - A loop iterates over the items in the receipt.
 Each item's name, price, and total price are rendered line by line in the appropriate sections of the receipt.
-   - The y-axis is dynamically updated using `yPadding` and `spacing` to ensure that items are spaced correctly.
+   - The y-axis is dynamically updated to ensure that items are spaced correctly.

 ### 5. **Adding Total Price**
    - After rendering the list of items, the total price is calculated and added at the bottom of the receipt in a larger font size (40px).